Naftali Bennett: Foreign policy

 On 12 December, he visited the United Arab Emirates in the first visit of the country by an Israeli Prime Minister, meeting with then crown prince of the Emirate of Abu Dhabi, Mohamed bin Zayed.
 On 14 February 2022 he visited Manama, marking the first time an Israeli Prime Minister officially visited Bahrain.

 On 5 March 2022, Bennett met with Russian President Vladimir Putin in order to discuss the Russian invasion of Ukraine in a meeting coordinated with the United States, France, and Germany.
 The Kremlin stated that Bennett had offered to mediate between Putin and Ukrainian president Volodymyr Zelenskyy.
 Bennett then flew on the same day to Germany to brief German chancellor Olaf Scholz, updated French President Macron by telephone, and spoke with Zelenskyy twice in the evening, but few details were disclosed publicly.
 According to Al Monitor, the meetings were instigated by Scholz who made a lightning visit to Israel on 3 March and held a long one-on-one meeting, which resulted in the mediation idea.
 Natan Sharansky, former head of the Jewish Agency for Israel, criticised Bennett, saying he was afraid to call out Putin by name for war crimes, and said Israel should provide defensive arms to Ukraine.
 Bennett later faced criticism for putting himself forward as neutral mediator amid global condemnation of Putin, while refusing requests from Ukraine for military equipment.

-Alternate Prime Minister and post-political career
+Alternate prime minister and post-political career

-Upon the end of his term, Bennett became the Alternate Prime Minister of Israel on 30 June.
-On 29 June 2022, Bennett announced that he would not run in the next election, and retire from politics at the end of his term as Alternate Prime Minister.
+Upon the end of his term, Bennett became the alternate prime minister of Israel on 30 June.
+On 29 June 2022, Bennett announced that he would not run in the next election, and retire from politics at the end of his term as alternate prime minister.
 Following the election, Bennett resigned from his position on 6 November, with his term ending two days later.
-Following his retirement, Bennett joined the board of directors of Israeli Tech company Quantom Source in May 2023.
+Following his retirement, Bennett joined the board of directors of Israeli tech company Quantum Source in May 2023.